qgis/qgis-docker/README.md

 #### Plugins, fonts and SVG symbols (optional)

-Plugins custom fonts and SVG can be optionally exposed from host to the containers:
+Plugins, custom fonts and SVG can be optionally exposed from host to the containers:

 ##### Plugins